octanner/ios-team/swift-style-guide.md

 let json: Dictionary<String, AnyObject>
 ```

-## Typed Collection Initialization
+If you find yourself having too many nested arrays or dictionaries, it's time for some `typealias`.

-Typed collections should be initialized with literal values where possible.
+Collections should be initialized with literal values where possible.
 When building collection contents dynamically, initialize them with the type declaration on the right-hand side of the expression.
 Property declarations providing an initial value should follow these conventions.

 **For example:**